How Does Purple Bricks Work?

 There are More Affordable Options

-What’s more, there are far cheaper property selling options out there, including other online estate agents and fast home buying companies that can buy your property faster, without charging you a penny!
+Purplebricks does not offer “no sale no fee”.
+There are far cheaper house selling options out there, including other online estate agents and fast home buying companies that can buy your property faster, without charging you a penny!

 In Conclusion

-From “local property experts” operating 30 – 40 miles outside of the relevant neighbourhood, to claims of false advertising, legal action and major problems with their associated conveyancing specialists, the company’s operations are not always the smoothest.
+While Purple Bricks is a successful estate agent in many respects, its track record is not without controversy – from “local property experts” operating 30 – 40 miles outside of the relevant neighbourhood, to claims of false advertising, legal action and major problems with their associated conveyancing specialists.

-As a result, we believe that Purple Bricks online estate agents may be a suitable choice for some sellers – but not all.
+As a result, we believe that Purple Bricks online estate agents may be a suitable choice for certain seller types – but not all.

 If you are seeking a property specialist with good local knowledge, we would suggest using a local or online estate agency with a proven track record.
 If you wish to sell your property fast, with no agency or conveyancing service fees, opt for a trusted fast home buying service.